Seven stones

 Seven stones (also known by various other names) is a traditional game from the Indian subcontinent involving a ball and a pile of flat stones, generally played between two teams in a large outdoor area.

 History

 Seven stones is one of the most ancient games originating from the Indian subcontinent.
-Its history dates back 5,000 years ago to the Bhagavata Purana, a Hindu religious text, which mentions Lord Krishna playing the game with his friends.
-This traditional sport has been played for the last 5 millennia.
+Its history dates back to the Bhagavata Purana, a Hindu religious text, which mentions Lord Krishna, a major deity in Hinduism, playing the game with his friends.

 Through cultural exchange and migration, the game has made its way to various parts of Asia, such as Nepal, Pakistan, Bangladesh, Iran, Afghanistan, and Sri Lanka.
 The British Empire's colonization process introduced the game to various parts of Africa, the Caribbean, and Southeast Asia.
 Because the game is now played in over 30 counties, the rules have been adjusted based on where the game is played, however the fundamental rules have remained the same.